A thorough inspection process will give you a clearer picture of any required repairs and potentially costly problems.

 Prepping for Portland home buying success

 In this hot market, Portland homes are selling at a record pace, with lower inventory and lots of demand pushing prices up.
-Take the median sale price, for example: it current sits at $410,100 and rising.
+Take the median sale price, for example: it currently sits at $467,621 and rising.
 While these rising home prices can create challenges for first-time home-buyers entering the market, the prices here still feel reasonable for transplants hailing from places like New York or Northern California.

 This competitive atmosphere means that first-time homebuyers should have their finances and mortgage options lined up before they begin house shopping.
 Getting pre-approved for a mortgage instills confidence in home-sellers and can help to separate you from the pack.
 Homebuyers should also have a good sense for how much cash they can put down and where that money will come from.
 While a 20% down payment used to be standard, serious buyers in competitive markets like Portland should consider that to be a minimum.